Museum Passes

 Pass Benefits

 Built for the 1982 World’s Fair, the Sunsphere is a one-of-a-kind structure.
 The 4th Floor Observation Deck offers a breathtaking 360-degree view stretching from downtown to the Great Smoky Mountains including World’s Fair Park, the Tennessee River and the University of Tennessee Campus.
 A 1982 World’s Fair timeline, gallery, memorabilia and gift shop await you!
-The Explorer Pass provides 1/2 off Adult Admission for the Sunsphere.
+The Explorer Pass provides 1/2 off admission for the Sunsphere.

 Women's Basketball Hall of Fame